hellocodeco/old-exist-api-docs/source/index.md

 If there is no data for a particular date, this will be reflected with a null value — you should expect to receive a list of results containing every single day, rather than days without data being left out.

 All datetimes are in UTC unless otherwise specified, and should have the user's timezone applied to create a local TZ-aware datetime.
 All dates are local to the user.

+Values are always stored internally and returned in metric units.
+Each user object contains an `imperial_units` boolean which must be respected when formatting values for the user, ie. if this is `true`, a `steps_distance` value must be converted from km to miles.

 In situations where multiple attributes are requested, for example the "today" overview, these attributes will be returned **grouped**.
 A group represents attributes that belong together, for example the "activity" group contains the attributes `steps`, `active_min`, etc.